 Duty holders may carry out the fire risk assessment, however they will also have to consider whether they have the skills, knowledge, qualifications and experience to do so.

 Both the Scottish Government and the Scottish Fire and Rescue Service recommend that duty holders who wish to contract the services of an external fire risk assessor, should select an assessor from a list of fire risk assessors maintained by a professional body or a UKAS accredited third part certification body.

-To view the IFE Fire Risk Assessors register visit: www.ife.org.uk
+To view the IFE Fire Risk Assessors register and the statement from London Fire Brigade, visit: www.ife.org.uk

-Note- Duty holders are legally responsible for ensuring that any consultant they employ to conduct a fire risk assessment is competent to do so on their behalf.
+Note- Duty holders and responsible persons are legally responsible, for ensuring that any consultant they employ to conduct a fire risk assessment, is competent to do so on their behalf.

 A fire risk assessment is a practical exercise aimed at evaluating the risk from fire, and to consider the safety of people in the event of a fire.